 I offer families, and individuals the opportunity to learn the skills and mind set necessary to live a fulfilling life.
+Many mental health issues may be exhibited by someone with substance about disorders such as: affective (mood) disorders, personality disorders, agoraphobia, social phobia, obsessive-compulsive disorder (OCD), eating disorders, panic disorder, post-traumatic stress disorder (PTSD) and attention-deficit/hyperactivity disorder (ADHD).
 Whether you are interested in complete abstinence, "cutting down", or just wondering if you might have a chemical abuse problem- we will work together to devise a treatment plan that targets your personal goals.

 Unlike traditional treatment models (sometimes known as the "Minnesota Model") you are not required to attend meetings, come four nights a week, or for a certain number of hours (unless legally required).
 You are expected to work with a professional counselor and together create a treatment plan that has your short and long term goals clearly defined.
 This counseling process is based on the idea of strengths, personal needs, motivating factors, and interest and ability to change.
 If you are able to meet these minimum requirements- you can live the life you want!

 - Legal Problems